xaya/xaya_tutorials/Prerequisites.md

 For information about the ZeroMQ flags, refer to the Bitcoin documentation on it [here](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md).

 By default, the wallet runs on mainnet.
-If you wish to use testnet or regtestnet, you can see 1 of these flags (but not both).
+If you wish to use testnet or regtestnet, you can use 1 of these flags (but not both).

 - -testnet
 - -regtest